 My No-Churn Ice Cream Method

 Step 1.
-Divide the ice cream mixture equally among the 12 muffin cups.
+Divide the mango ice cream mixture equally among the 12 muffin cups.
 Place the muffin pan into the freezer and let the ice cream freeze for about 3 hours or until completely frozen (depends on the temperature of your freezer).
-You can leave it in there for a longer period of time, for example, overnight.
+You can leave it in there for a longer period, for example, overnight.

 Step 3.
-Once ready to serve, take the ice cream cups out of the freezer.
-I find that one cup is equal to one large scoop of ice cream so I serve about two per portion.
+Once ready to serve, take the mango ice cream cups out of the freezer.
+I find that one cup is equal to one large scoop of ice cream, so I serve about two per portion.